jordan4ibanez/Vmacs/README.md

 ### Notes:

 - You can run the terminal with ``ansi-term`` perhaps this can be linked to ``ctrl-~``

+- Document the key bindings.
+They're in the code, put them somewhere legible.

 ### Ican'tThinkOfAGoodName's ideas: